 14 Aug 2021: An announcement from WESPA on the updated word list:

 The new edition of Collins Scrabble Words (CSW21) will be effective for tournament play starting January 1, 2022.
 Any WESPA-organized events, in person or online, after that date will use the updated list.
 A CSW21 Initiation Kit is being prepared for distribution soon to assist players in the transition.
 All application developers who have licensed the Collins Scrabble Words list for use in their apps, websites, and tools have been contacted with the new list, and should complete updates before this date.
 Publication of a paper edition will follow at a later date.
 National associations should prepare implementation of the list for local events as soon as practicable after this date.

 Note that the current WESPA rules version 4 state

 Appendix 2 - Official Word SourceJan 2022 The initiation kit has been prepared but is not permitted to be publicly available.
 It may be available from your state ASPA.

 From 1st July, 2019, the official word source is Collins Official SCRABBLE® Words, 5th edition, 2019

 The NASPA Zyzzyva program is available for Macintosh, Windows, Android and iOS.
 It includes both CSW19 and CSW21.

 The response within Australia

-At the 2021 CASPA AGM it was established that the decision on what word source to use will be up to individual states.
+At the 2021 CASPA AGM it was established that the decision on what word source to use in tournaments will be up to individual states.

 At the 2022 CASPA AGM it was resolved that events under the auspices of CASPA such as the National Championships and the Australian Masters should use the word reference of that of the majority of states.